 When it comes to life insurance, you want to know that the company you choose is solid.
 You want to know that it will be around for many years so when it’s time for your loved ones are to receive the death benefit, they have no issues.
 That’s a whole lot of trust.

 The good thing is that the life insurance industry is super regulated.
 There is a reason why there are so many questions you have to answer on your application and that it’s a lengthy process.
-It’s not a fun process, but know that it’s a good thing that it’s comprehensive.
+It’s not exactly the most fun process, but know that it’s a good thing that it’s comprehensive.

 » Compare: Term life insurance quotes